Other conditions can feel similar to Plantar Fasciitis. Here’s how to tell the difference.

 Can plantar fasciitis cause ankle, knee, hip, or back pain?

 Yes, absolutely.
 It’s natural to adapt how you walk when you have pain in your foot.
-This altered gait pattern can cause strain on the muscles, ligaments or joints in the rest of your leg and cause them to hurt.
+This altered gait pattern can cause strain on the muscles, ligaments, or joints in the rest of your leg and cause them to hurt.
 This is one of the reasons why it’s important not to try and push through pain.

 The same rule mentioned in the previous section applies here.
-If your pain started higher up in your body and eventually caused your foot to hurt, then it is likely not plantar fasciitis but referred pain from a different part of your body.
-This means that, rather than focussing treatment on your foot, you’ll have to find and treat whatever structure is referring the pain to your foot.
-I discuss some of them in the sections below.
+Suppose your pain started higher up in your body and eventually caused your foot to hurt.
+In that case, it is likely not plantar fasciitis but referred pain from a different part of your body.

 Can plantar fasciitis cause ankle swelling?

-No. The swelling from plantar fasciitis is only located in the area of the inner arch, close to the heel bone.
-Swelling around the ankle can be coming from the ankle joint or any of the tendons that cross it.
-The tibialis posterior tendon for instance can cause swelling on the inside of the ankle and pain that feels similar to plantar fasciitis when it’s injured close to where the tendon attached under the foot.
+The tibialis posterior tendon, for instance, can cause swelling on the inside of the ankle and pain that feels similar to plantar fasciitis when it’s injured close to where the tendon is attached under the foot.

 Can plantar fasciitis cause swelling on top of foot?

 No, definitely not.
-Swelling on top of the foot will likely be coming from either the little joints in your foot, the bones (stress fractures) or the tendons (tenosynovitis) on top of your foot.
+Swelling on top of the foot will likely be coming from either the little joints in your foot, the bones (stress fractures), or the tendons (tenosynovitis) on top of your foot.

 What conditions are often misdiagnosed as plantar fasciitis?